pridevel/slate/source/index.html.md

 The controller has different actions and each action is associated with particular route.
 Each action's responsibility is to collect information and provied it to the view.
 Controller names starts with capital letter.
+>Location of the controller file: You can find controller files in : /app/controller .

 ```ruby